marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Civil and Administrative Warrants

-Individuals can obtain certain civil and administrative warrants from the issuing courthouses.
-It is important to note that warrants issued in certain domestic cases may only be released to parties to the case.
+Individuals may obtain certain civil and administrative warrants from the courthouses that issue them.
+However, warrants issued in certain domestic cases may only be released to the parties to the case.

 Land Survey Warrants

 Md.
-Real Property Code Ann. § 13-204 authorizes the Commissioner of Land Patents to maintain and dispense records pertaining to land patents in the state, including survey warrants.
-Members of the public can contact the office to find and obtain these warrants.
+Real Property Code Ann. § 13-204 authorizes the Commissioner of Land Patents to maintain and dispense records about land patents in the state, including survey warrants.
+Members of the public may contact the office to find and obtain these warrants.

 Free Warrant Search in Maryland

-Interested individuals can obtain active warrant information for free when they use online resources provided by the Maryland Judiciary and local law enforcement agencies.
-They can also inspect court records for free at courthouse locations, provided court staff do not spend more than two hours searching for a record (Md.
+Interested individuals may obtain active warrant information for free when they use online resources provided by the Maryland Judiciary and local law enforcement agencies.
+They may also inspect court records for free at courthouse locations, provided court staff do not spend more than two hours searching for a record (Md.
 General Provisions Code Ann. § 4-206).

 How to Find Out If Someone Has A Warrant Online

-Note that third-party websites are private businesses that charge fees for their services.
-Depending on the provider, users may have to pay per search or subscribe for a specific duration.
-It is also important to understand that third-party vendors are not affiliated with any public agency.
+Note: Third-party websites are private businesses that charge fees for their services.
+Users may have to pay per search or subscribe for a specific duration, depending on the provider.
+Additionally, third-party vendors are not affiliated with any public agency.
 Users are advised to confirm each warrant's accuracy with the appropriate court or law enforcement agency.

 However, note that records displayed on publicly available online databases are not considered official information.
 Such databases are usually provided for informational purposes and should not be used as a basis for any legal action.